ZironDev/Classy-Privacy-Policy/README.md

 **1. Introduction**

 Welcome to Classy Privacy Policy !
 We value your privacy and are committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Discord bot.
-By using CommunityHelper, you agree to the terms of this Privacy Policy.
+By using Classy, you agree to the terms of this Privacy Policy.

 **2. Information We Collect**